-Nearing the top I meet a family who has began to set up their camp.
+Nearing the top I meet a family who has begun to set up their camp.
 I ask why they stopped short of the summit, and they tell me of their plan to hike up for sunset and sunrise to which I respond, “that's silly.”

 Apparently that was all the convincing they needed as they start packing away their tents and making for the top.

-I make it up to discover that the rock slab that is the summit does not lend itself to tenting (and should the wind pick up, to any camping whatsoever); the family follows shortly afterwards.
+I make it up to discover that the rock slab that is the summit does not lend itself to tenting (and should the wind pick up, to any camping whatsoever); the family follows shortly afterward.